abmussani/abmussani.github.io/_posts/2022-11-21-how-to-be-a-good-leader.markdown

 * It's about getting your team to work together, not about goals and targets.
 (Though you should have them.)
 Make time to listen to them.

-* Ask for help, hopefully you're not the only one.
-If you are having trouble reach out, people will respect you for it, not think less of you, you may inspire them to do the same.
-Ask for advice,
+* Ask for help & advice, hopefully you're not the only one.
+If you are having trouble reach out, people will respect you for it, do not think less of you, you may inspire them to do the same.

 * Be accountable to those below you.